-Today, Boulder remains remote, but is no longer isolated.
-Scenic State Highway 12 connects Boulder to Escalante and Bryce Canyon National Park to the southwest and also to Torrey, about 35 miles north over Boulder Mountain.
+Today, Boulder remains remote but is no longer isolated.
+Scenic State Highway 12 connects Boulder to Escalante and Bryce Canyon National Park to the southwest and also to Torrey, about 35 miles north of Boulder Mountain.
 Hell’s Backbone Road is still there – now a designated Scenic Backway.
-Finally, the renowned 60-mile long Burr Trail connects Boulder with Capital Reef National Park, and Bullfrog Marina on Lake Powell.
+Finally, the renowned 60-mile-long Burr Trail connects Boulder with Capital Reef National Park, and Bullfrog Marina on Lake Powell.

-Presently, Boulder has a post office, elementary school and two gas stations.
-There is limited cell service; however, Boulder now has DSL high speed internet and the Ranch is fully connected.
+Presently, Boulder has a post office, an elementary school, and two gas stations.
+There is limited cell service; however, Boulder now has DSL high-speed internet and the Ranch is fully connected.

 There are two restaurants in town including Zagat-rated Hell’s Backbone Grill offering fine dining – featuring locally produced beef and an extensive wine list.
 The Grill is associated with the Boulder Mountain Lodge which offers tasteful, upscale accommodations.

 The six-acre site of the Anasazi village, now a state park, has been partially excavated and includes a fascinating museum operated by the Utah Division of Natural Resources.